faranalytics/port_agent/README.md

 ### Features
 - Port Agent will marshal the return value or `Error` from the *other* thread back to the caller.
-- The *other* thread may be the main thread or a Worker thread.
+- The *other* thread may be the main thread or a worker thread.
 - Registered functions (i.e., `Agent.register`) persist until deregistered (i.e., `Agent.deregister`) .
 - Late binding registrants will be called with previously awaited invocations.